dmbarbour/awelon/AboutAwelon.md

 # Awelon

-Awelon is a richly typed language for reactive demand programming (RDP).
+Awelon is a richly typed text-based language for reactive demand programming (RDP).

 RDP is a general purpose, reactive dataflow model that addresses challenges for developing in open, distributed, heterogeneous systems (see AboutRDP for more).
 Awelon is intended to be a usable programming language for humans, a feasible distribution language for RDP code and software components, and a viable target for RDP development environments (some of which might be more visual in nature).

+Awelon is also a trivial expansion of Awelon Bytecode (ABC).

 In Awelon, an application or component can describe code that executes integrates with distributed services, or executes in multiple OS level processes.

 ## Tacit Programming